jnozzi/cocoadev.com/markdown/GradientFill.md

-In Mac OS X 10.3 and later, use General/NSGradient. ~~ Alex Akers
+In Mac OS X 10.3 and later, use NSGradient. ~~ Alex Akers

 ----

-How would I go about creating a gradient fill between a foreground and background color in a custom General/NSView?
+How would I go about creating a gradient fill between a foreground and background color in a custom NSView?

 ----